UK Contractors Future

 HMRC created a new online IR35 Employment Status Test to help them.

 However, many departments, just to be safe, are saying that they will no longer deal with contractors operating via personal service companies.

-Others, like the NHS, are saying that their contracts are now all inside IR35.
+Others, are saying that their contracts are now all inside IR35.

 So, anyone taking those contracts, even if the contractor is outside IR35, will still have to pay the IR35 tax.

 This has caused chaos in the public sector with many contractors leaving the public sector than take the huge drop in income.